 Both the Aeropress and the cone filter are standing over either a carafe or other suitable container.
-The melting ice slowly drips through the cone filter into the Aeropress and ground coffee and finally into the receiving container.
+The melting ice slowly drips through the cone filter into the Aeropress and ground coffee, then finally into the receiving container.

-TIP: These methods generally require 6 or more hours to complete.
+TIP: These methods generally require six or more hours to complete.

 For both methods, it is a good idea to use the same golden cold brew coffee ratio, have a good quality coffee grinder and either an electrical or mechanical scale.

-For hot brewed coffee the widely accepted golden ratio of coffee to water is between 1:15 to 1:17.
+The widely accepted golden ratio of coffee to water is between 1:15 and 1:17.

 A cold brew coffee requires twice the amount of coffee grounds as the typical drip brew method.

-Cold brewing accentuates the sweetness, cocoa, and spicy flavors from coffee beans while muting the acidity and bitterness.
+Cold brewing accentuates the sweetness, cocoa, and spicy flavors of coffee beans while muting the acidity and bitterness.
 This is why using the correct cold brew coffee ratio is so important.

 Coffee beans with citrus flavors will have those flavors lost or subdued if used during cold brewing.

-Generally speaking, coffee beans that have been lightly roasted will need longer brewing times than those which have been darkly roasted.
+Generally speaking, coffee beans that have been lightly roasted will need longer brewing times than those that have been darkly roasted.

 Medium-dark and medium-light roasts are typically accepted as the best for cold brewing.
 There is still an ongoing debate over which is best, single-origin beans or blended beans.

 Single-origin beans are sourced from a single plantation or the same geographical area or country.
-Blended beans are a mixture from multiple locations.
+Blended beans are a mixture of beans from multiple locations.

-With immersion brewing the cold brew ground coffee and water have a more complete connection, so a coarser grind is best.
-If you use a finer grind for immersion brewing you will need to shorten your brewing time by a couple of hours.
+With immersion brewing, the ground coffee and water have a more complete connection, so a coarser grind is best.
+If you use a finer grind for immersion brewing, you will need to shorten your brewing time by a couple of hours.

 With slow drip brewing, the water and coffee grounds have less contact.
 Therefore, a medium to medium-fine grind is best for a successful brewing process.

-1. Weigh out 100g of coffee beans and coarsely grind them with your coffee grinder.
+1. Weigh out 100 grams of coffee beans and coarsely grind them with your coffee grinder.
 Place the grounds in your French Press.

-2. Slowly pour out 700g (700ml) of water into your French Press making sure that all the coffee grounds are evenly soaked.
-This is a good cold brew recipe ratio of 1:7.
+2. Slowly pour out 700g (700 ml) of water into your French press, making sure that all the coffee grounds are evenly soaked.
+This is a good cold brew coffee ratio of 1:7.

 If sunlight or heat cannot be avoided, place your French Press in the refrigerator to brew for about 15 hours.

-5. Once brewing has completed slowly push the plunger of your French Press down to separate the grounds from the coffee concentrate.
+5. Once brewing has been completed, slowly push the plunger of your French Press down to separate the grounds from the coffee concentrate.

-Pour this concentrate through your stainless steel or paper filter into a suitable container that can be sealed with a lid.
+Pour this concentrate through your stainless steel or paper filter.
+Bottling cold brew coffee into a suitable container that can be sealed with a lid is the final step.

-Most cold brewing coffee recipes that use extra flavor ingredients call for the adding of these ingredients to the coffee after brewing has been completed.
+Most cold-brewing coffee recipes that use extra flavor ingredients call for the addition of these ingredients to the coffee after brewing has been completed.

 However, it is not a good idea to infuse your coffee beans with multiple flavors unless you are sure they will all complement one another.